nathanhumphrey/remix-app/README.md

 ## Firebase Integration

 The project also includes a basic Firebase Auth and Firebase Firestore implementation.
 In order to configure Firebase use in the project, you will have to create a Firebase project or already have one created.
-You must configure several environment variables for Firebase access.
+You must configure several environment variables for Firebase access (see [Environment Variables](#environment-variables) below).

 To begin, initialize Firebase in the project directory: